News

 Lower dredging volumes, lower costs: 2024 annual report available.

-In total, approximately 3 million tons of dry matter (tDM) of sediment were dredged in Hamburg in 2024, about 1.2 million tons less than in the previous year.
+In total, around 3 million tonnes of dry matter (tDM) of sediment were dredged in Hamburg in 2024, approximately 1.2 million tonnes less than in the previous year.
 As a result, costs have also fallen significantly.
-This is due to improved surface water runoff and reduced sedimentation resulting from increased sediment removal and minimized maintenance dredging in previous years.
-Our new annual report explains how these factors are connected, what the conditions were, what we did to maintain water depths in the Port of Hamburg in line with demand, and what the next steps are.
+This is due to improved surface water runoff and reduced sedimentation resulting from increased sediment removal and minimised maintenance dredging in previous years.
+Our new annual report explains how this all fits together, what the constraints were, what we did to maintain water depths in the Port of Hamburg in line with requirements, and what the next steps are.

 Here is the report